 5. Use Typing Games for Fun Practice

 Boredom kills consistency.
 Use Pro Typing Test's games to make practice enjoyable.
-You'll practice longer without even realizing it.
+You will practice longer without even realizing it.

 6. Track Your Progress Weekly